-At the 8th international jazz studies conference of the Rhythm Changes project, at KUG, in Graz, Austria, I’m delighted to be giving a keynote address.
-The theme of the conference is jazz encounters, and my talk is looking at the relation between jazz and disability studies, with particular reference to the multiply disabled African-American multi-instrumentalist, composer, bandleader and activist, Rahsaan Roland Kirk.
+At the 8th international jazz studies conference of the Rhythm Changes project, at KUG, in Graz, Austria, I was delighted to be giving a keynote address.
+The theme of the conference was jazz encounters, and my talk was looking at the relation between jazz and disability studies, with particular reference to the multiply disabled African-American multi-instrumentalist, composer, bandleader and activist, Rahsaan Roland Kirk.
 So looking forward to it.
 Bit nervous too tbh.
-Here’s an extract, from my conclusion (probably), where I seek to end with a rising note.
+Here’s an extract, from my conclusion (probably), where I sought to end with a rising note.

 To recap: at its best, we can think of jazz as a generous, generative, and inclusive form which has wanted and been able to accommodate the differently embodied or minded, because jazz was capable of flexibility and sought novelty, and because jazz was a music forged in the experience of oppression, resistance and liberation.